PoisotLab/ms_metaweb_perspectives/README.md

 therefore have negative values.
-Finally in panel **D**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 39) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurrence.
+Finally in panel **D**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 39) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurrence in the original dataset.
 This reveals that the observed interactions have higher predicted weights, although there is some overlap; the usual approach to identify potential interactions based on this information would be a thresholding analysis, which is outside the scope of this manuscript (and is done in the papers cited in this illustration).
 Because the values returned from RDPG are not bound to the unit interval, we performed a clamping of the weights to the unit space, showing a one-inflation in documented interactions, and a zero-inflation in other species pairs.
 This last figure crosses from the statistical into the ecological, by showing that species pairs with no documented co-occurrence have weights that are not distinguishable from